IronPeak/hgop2015/docs/report.md

 If jenkins-acceptance.sh exits with an error code the stage fails the following stages are not triggered.

 ### Stage 3 - capacity
-The third stage of the pipeline is the capacity stage, this is were we run capacity tests on the server that was deployed in the previous stage.
+The third stage of the pipeline is the capacity stage which runs in parallel of the deploy stage, this is were we run capacity tests on the server that was deployed in the previous stage.

 Here are the script that are run by our Jenkins CI server in the capacity stage: